MicronOxford/SIMcheck/README.md

 * simple, modular structure - each check is a standalone plugin
 * plugin exec methods take input images and return ResultSet (no GUI calls within exec when easily avoidable)
-* no dependencies other than ImageJ1
+* no dependencies other than ImageJ1, apart from JUnit for testing
 * ImageJ1-like preference for pre- java 5 features (i.e. not many generics)
   and reliance on float primitive type for most calculations